MrSaintJCode/MrSaintJCode/README.md

 src="https://raw.githubusercontent.com/MariaLetta/mega-doodles-pack/master/doodles/png/doodle-34.png" />

 ## I'm a Photographer, IT Specialist, and a Developer!
-- 🔭 I’m currently working on a Django course | [website]!
+- 🔭 I’m currently working Python 100 Days of Code | [website]!
 - 🌱 I’m currently learning everything Python :heart_eyes:
 - 👯 I’m looking for projects I can work on to help humanity
-- 🥅 2020 Goals: Learn Python from the ground up
+- 🥅 2021 Goals: Learn Python from the ground up
 - ⚡ Fun fact: I own my own home infrastructure for fun... and science

 ### Connect with me: